Free English Lessons

 M: Yeah, that’s what I thought.
 Anyway, thanks for your help!

-If you want to know how much something costs, you can ask a simple question: ‘How much is…?’ or ‘How much are…?’
+If you want to know how much something costs when going shopping in English, you can ask a simple question: ‘How much is…?’ or ‘How much are…?’
 For example:

 How much are these shoes?

 You could also ask in a slightly more formal way, as in: ‘Can you tell me how much … are?’ or ‘Can you tell me how much … is?’
 For example: